 Biospecimens - DNA, LCL, LCL-DNA, Serum, Plasma, Urine

 Biospecimens – Serum, Plasma, Buffy coat, Tissue, etc.

 4. Costs for human bioresource distribution

-The National Biobank of Korea provides distribution free of charge, while, in accordance with the Bioethics and Safety Act, the 17 Regional Biobanks may request costs to cover the preservation and provision of human bioresources.
+In accordance with the Bioethics and Safety Act, distribution cahrge may request to cover the preservation and provision of human bioresources.